shreyatpandey/Coding-Challenges/Fb_ph/Practice/System-Design/OnlineCodingPlatform/Description.md

    Flow from code submission back to server:-
     * 100 ms to get response after submitting the code
     * Total RTT = 200 ms
-   Distrubution of machines:-
+   * Distrubution of machines:-<br>
-     11 machines for submission evaluation task runner At most 1 machine for the submission of backend server 5 thread running concurrently
+     11 machines for submission evaluation task runner<br>
+     At most 1 machine for the submission of backend server<br>
+     5 thread running concurrently<br>
-     3 machines of m5.large, where different instances can run put 2 machines( m5.large or m5.medium) in each region for submission backend server
+     3 machines of m5.large, where different instances can run<br>
+     put 2 machines( m5.large or m5.medium) in each region for submission backend server<br>
   * Result metadata store:-
     Submission evaluation task runners would be connected to this
   * Some distributed data store like NoSQL over result metadata store